-- 1. Non-residential or mixed-use development located within 250 feet of residential uses or zoning district boundary. - 2.
-Non-residential or mixed-use development greater than 4,000 square feet of gross floor area. - 3.
-Proposed addition of 25% or more of the current gross square footage.
+- 1. - 2.
+Non-residential or mixed-use development equal to or greater than 4,000 square feet of gross floor area. - 3.
+Proposed addition of more than 25% of the current gross square footage.

 Parking Lots, Parking Structures, Loading and Stacking Area